czech-radio/geneea/README.md

             Number | Ordinal | Money | Percent                           # numbers

   - [ ] Text = original + analyzed content (this should be persisted in DB)
-- [ ] Text file corrections, could contain various newline character types, disturbing/unnecessary/varying headers etc.
-- [ ] We assume tahat all input texts are UTF-8 encoded.
   - [ ] Serialize/Deserialize JSON results into domain model.

+- We assume tahat all input texts are UTF-8 encoded.
+- Text corrections, could contain various newline character types, no diacritics etc.

 ## Installation